 Goldie & Clark!

 This gallery features every "Goldie & Clark!" cartoon in descending order of publication, with a little description for those not in the know of UA culture.
-It will be updated with each new cartoon as it's published in The Crimson White, so be sure to check back each week!

 "Cheese Biscuits"Fresh Foods dining hall at UA always has delicious cheese biscuits out for lunch and dinner.
 Goldie's a fan, but he gets scolded with a phrase greedy students are all too familiar with…

 This was the final print cartoon of the 2019-2020 academic year.

 "Bathrooms"In the main UA library, Gorgas, the bathrooms were recently renovated.
 Although they are aesthetically nice, they don't fix a certain problem Goldie's always had…

 Fun Fact: This is the only cartoon not to feature Clark.

 "Crosswalk"At UA, certain crosswalks make a distinctive sound to let the visually impaired know when to cross.
 This noise sounds a lot like a certain bird or expression…

 "Sculpture"On Woods Quad, where Goldie naps, there's another sculpture dead center.
 The Dance majors, who can see the statue from above from the Clark Hall dance studio, say it looks a little like a…well… And the one before it kind of looked like…the counterpart… Just Google "Woods Quad statue" and you'll see what I mean.